 New savings accounts can also earn bonuses.
 However, the minimum deposits and balance requirements are relatively high.
 You may have to deposit at least $10,000 in cash to get a $200 bonus cash.

 For instance, opening a CIT Bank Savings Builder High Yield Savings Account lets you earn one of the best savings account interest rates.
 Our CIT Bank review has more information about this popular online bank.

 Some banks also give one-time bonuses for new small business checking accounts.
-For example, you might get a $300 bonus by opening a Chase Total Business Checking® account and completing qualifying activities.
-This offer expires on 10/09/2020.
+For example, you might consider a Chase Business Complete Banking℠ account as it is one of the top Chase business accounts.

 When Bank Bonuses Are Worth It?

 Consider pursuing eligible bank bonus offers in these instances:

 - Can achieve the deposit, account balance, and debit purchase minimums